Understanding Obsessive-Compulsive Disorder: Is There A Link Between OCD And Depression?

 Treatment options for OCD

-Research has found exposure and response prevention to be beneficial for treating OCD.
-This method focuses on gradual exposure to thoughts, images, or situations that an individual finds distressing, during which an individual refrains from engaging in compulsive behaviors under the guidance of a mental health professional.
+Research has found exposure and response prevention therapy to be beneficial for treating OCD.
+This method focuses on gradual exposure to thoughts, images, or situations that an individual finds distressing, during which the individual refrains from engaging in compulsive behaviors under the guidance of a mental health professional.
 Over time, an individual may habituate to the distressing stimuli and learn that they can tolerate feelings of discomfort without having to engage in compulsions.

 Many people find complete relief from their symptoms when seeking treatment.
 However, some continue to experience some OCD symptoms.